nzcsx/CIEN9101-Social-Learning-in-Markov-Games/intersection/README.md

 2. Go to this directory.
 3. Edit the `.config` file with your prefered prompts in json format.
     ```
     { "system"   : "Your system prompt text goes here." ,
+      "otherCar" : "Your otherCar prompt text goes here.",
-        "user" : "Your user   prompt text goes here." }
+      "myCar"    : "Your myCar prompt text goes here." }
     ```
     a. `system` prompt contains the setup of the markov game.
     - Given: environment space $S$, action space $A$, and reward function $R$

-    b. `user` prompt shows the current observation of agent $i$, and asks what action to choose.
+    b. `otherCar` and `myCar` prompts combine to form the `user` prompt, which shows the current observation of agent $i$, and asks what action to choose.
     - Given: observation $o_i$.
     - Asking: action $a_i$